Qamrul A. Khanson

 Introduction:

 Sajdah or Sujood are only made to Almighty Alloh alone and none other.
 In performing Sajdah during the Salat, Muslims face the Holy Ka’ba in Mecca, Saudi Arabia, but make their Sujood to Alloh not the Ka’ba.
 Ka’ba is only a united direction that Muslims face as it is the order of Alloh in The-Qur’an.
-If any person claiming to be Muslim makes a Sajdah to any thing/deity/person other than Almighty Alloh, he is considered a disbeliever (Kafir).
+If any person claiming to be Muslim makes a Sajdah to anything/deity/person other than Almighty Alloh, he is considered a disbeliever (Kafir).

 There are numerous things that a Muslim can say during a Sajdah as is evident from the example of the Prophet Muhammad (SAW).
-Among these are Dua (Supplication), Hamd (praising of Alloh), Tasbeeh (glorfying Alloh) and statements of Muhammed (SAW) which make a person humble.
+Among these are Dua (Supplication), Hamd (praising of Alloh), Tasbeeh (glorifying Alloh) and statements of Muhammad (SAW) which make a person humble.
 Muslims are not allowed to recite The-Qur’an during Sujood.
 There are other Sujood which are performed for thankfulness, Recitation, and in lieu of non-obligatory omissions during Salat which are as follows.

 Sajdah Ash Shukr: